cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   as defined in {{OPAQUE}}.
 This was done to align with best practices, such as is done for key exchange protocols like TLS 1.3 {{RFC8446}}.
 - Neither {{OPAQUE}} nor {{I-D.krawczyk-cfrg-opaque-03}} included wire format details for the protocol, which is essential for interoperability.
-This specification rectifies this gap by including such wire format details and corresponding test vectors; see {{test-vectors}}.
+This specification fills this gap by including such wire format details and corresponding test vectors; see {{test-vectors}}.

 ## Security Analysis {#security-analysis}